AffeJonsson/UnityLocker/README.md

 ## How it works
 UnityLocker needs a connection to some kind of server instance, where lock data is stored.
 As an example, a Flask app has been provided which listenes to requests about locking, unlocking and getting the status of locked assets.
-Inside Unity, right clicking an asset presents a context menu which contains the buttons "Lock", "Revert" and "Unlock".
+Inside Unity, right clicking an asset presents a context menu which contains the buttons "Lock", "Revert Lock" and "Unlock".

 ### Lock
 Locking an assets marks the assets, and other users cannot save that particular asset.
 To lock a file, either right click an asset and select "Lock", or select an asset and via the Asset menu, select "Lock".

-### Revert
+### Revert Lock
 Reverting a file is used when you either locked a file by accident, or locked a file but never changed it.
-To unlock a file, either right click an asset and select "Revert", or select an asset and via the Asset menu, select "Revert".
+To unlock a file, either right click an asset and select "Revert Lock", or select an asset and via the Asset menu, select "Revert Lock".

 ### Unlock
 Unlocking a file marks the asset as unlocked for users above your current commit.
 This means that they need to have your changes merged into their branch before being able to save the asset and/or lock the file.
 To unlock a file, either right click an asset and select "Unlock", or select an asset and via the Asset menu, select "Unlock".